dfjs/movie-listings/README.md

+# Movie Listings!

+This is a SPA that uses a couple of TMDB API endpoints to get movies that are now playing, and allows the user to filter these movies by their Ratings and Genres - sorted by popularity.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Note: This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Setup/environment requirements